Prabowo Subianto: Presidency (2024–present)

 The Prabowo–Gibran ticket won the 2024 presidential election with 58.59% of the vote against two of their opponents, Anies–Muhaimin and Ganjar–Mahfud.
 On 20 October 2024, Prabowo assumed the presidency of Indonesia.
 At 73 years, three days of age on inauguration day, Prabowo is the oldest person to assume Indonesian presidency, while his counterpart, Gibran, is the youngest person to assume the Indonesian vice presidency at 37 years, 19 days of age.
-In his inaugural address, Prabowo vowed to address internal challenges such as widespread corruption, which continues to hinder the country's development.
-Additionally, he committed to enhancing Indonesia's self-sufficiency, focusing on economic reforms and strengthening national industries.

 Cabinet

 On 21 October, Prabowo unveiled the largest ministerial cabinet in Indonesia since the Revised Dwikora Cabinet of President Sukarno in 1966, composed of 103 members including 48 ministers and 55 deputy ministers.
 Some ministers from the previous Onward Indonesia Cabinet such as Airlangga Hartarto, Sri Mulyani and Bahlil Lahadalia were retained as ministers in this cabinet.
 On 25 October, he held a military-style retreat for his cabinet at the Indonesian Military Academy in Magelang.

-Following the August 2025 Indonesian protests, Prabowo implemented a cabinet reshuffle on 8 September that led to the replacement of five ministers, including finance minister Sri Mulyani Indrawati and security minister Budi Gunawan.
+Prabowo has conducted three cabinet reshuffles.
+On 19 February 2025, Minister of Higher Education, Science, and Technology Satryo Brodjonegoro resigned and was replaced by Brian Yuliarto.
+Satryo Brodjonegoro resigned because he believed his performance during his four months in office had not met the Prabowo administration's expectations.
+Following August 2025 protests, Prabowo replaced five ministers on 8 September, including finance minister Sri Mulyani Indrawati and security minister Budi Gunawan.
+The Ministry of Hajj and Umrah was established as a separate ministry, assuming responsibility for the administration and management of Indonesia's Hajj pilgrimage.
+On 17 September, the president implemented cabinet reshuffle for the Coordinating Minister for Political and Security Affairs and the Minister of Youth and Sports, replaced the Chief of Presidential Staff, the Head of Presidential Communication Office, the Deputy Heads of National Nutrition Agency, and three deputy ministers.
+The president also appointed the Police Commissioner General (Ret.)
+Ahmad Dofiri as the Special Advisor of the President for Security and Public Order and Police Reform.